 - Providing a treatment approach that is based on each client’s individual assessment, strengths and abilities.

 - Encouraging all clients to be involved in every aspect of their residential treatment plan.

 - Providing an environment that promotes safety and containment where clients can feel secure enough to address unresolved trauma while learning to maintain emotional regulation and employ self-care strategies.

 - Offering a wide variety of services to clients to include intensive therapy for substance abuse, process addictions, trauma/post-traumatic stress disorder, co-dependency, family healing, dual diagnosis and impaired professionals.

 The Refuge is one of the nation’s leaders in trauma and addictions treatment.
 Since 2003, our residential treatment program has specialized in treating trauma/PTSD, substance abuse, process addictions and co-occurring disorders.
-The Refuge uses evidence based practices, experiential therapy, and holistic modalities to assist clients from around the world in uncovering the layers of trauma and underlying issues that have caused their lives to become unmanageable.
+The Refuge uses evidence based practices and holistic modalities to assist clients from around the world in uncovering the layers of trauma and underlying issues that have caused their lives to become unmanageable.

 What To Expect